The Debt Arrangement Scheme (DAS) is a Scottish Government Scheme for those who are in debt and need a bit more time to

 Who is the Debt Arrangement Scheme suitable for?

-The Debt Arrangement Scheme is suitable for people who live in Scotland who cannot pay their debts as they fall due.
-This normally means people who cannot make the minimum payments due.
+The Scheme is suitable for people who live in Scotland and cannot pay their debts as they fall due.
+This normally means people who cannot make their minimum payments.

 Do you have to include all your Debts?

-When you apply for a Debt Payment Programme (DPP) under the Debt Arrangement Scheme, you can decide whether to include all your debts into your plan, or leave some out.
-The only debts you can leave out are rent and mortgage arrears.
+When you apply for a Debt Payment Programme (DPP) under the Debt Arrangement Scheme, you can decide whether to include all your debts or leave them out.
+The type of debts you can leave out are rent and mortgage arrears.
 This can let you enter into a separate agreement with your Landlord or Mortgage provider so they don’t try and evict you or repossess your home.

 Can Creditors stop you entering the Debt Arrangement Scheme?